I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 What Were The Bikes Like?

-I don’t know much about bikes but the bikes were by the brand Sensa and they were so much nicer to ride than my bike at home.
+I don’t know much about bikes but the bikes were of great quality, and they were so much nicer to ride than my bike at home.

-Some people do like to bring their own bikes onboard and Coen told me that it’s okay, as long as they have the space of course.
-It is better to use your own bikes, but the possibility is there.
+Some people do like to bring their own bikes onboard and Coen told me that it’s okay – as long as they have the space of course.
+It is better to use their bikes, but the possibility is there.

-I attached my camera to the handlebars and it worked well for more of the cruise until it didn’t.
-Rest in peace camera.
+I attached my camera to the handlebars, and it worked well for most of the cruise – until it stopped working.
+Rest in peace, camera.

 We Headed Off on Our First Cycle Ride